Sara Fabel: Publications

-Sara Fabel has been featured in multiple international publications, which majority are based in Australia and United States.
-Features on Fabel are focused on covering her career as a model, actor, tattooist or as an artist.
+Sara Fabel has been featured in multiple international publications, the majority based in Australia and the United States.

-While residing in New Zealand Sara Fabel started branding out as a model and collaborating with local and international artists and photographers.
+While residing in New Zealand, Fabel collaborated with local and international artists and photographers.
 One of these collaborations was T.J.
-Scott's In the Tub art book From this point on Fabel's career as a model and internationally published model started developing as she got frequently published in major tattoo industry publications such as Front (magazine).
-Issue 154, 2011 Picture top 50 hottest tattooed females., inked (magazine), Tattoos Downunder, Custom Tattooz, Tattoo Society and a double cover collectors editions in Bound by Ink.
+Scott's In the Tub art book Fabel's career developed as she was frequently published in tattoo industry publications such as Front (magazine), Issue 154, 2011 Picture top 50 hottest tattooed females, inked (magazine), Tattoos Downunder, Custom Tattooz, Tattoo Society and a double cover collectors' edition of Bound by Ink.

-Fabel has also had multiple features on fashion, street art and fine art publications.
-ACCLAIM Diesel – Only the brave, Culture magazine (Australia), Me Naiset (Finland), Reykjavik Boulevard (Iceland), Sinical (International) and multiple other publications.
+Fabel has also had multiple features in fashion, street art and fine art publications including ACCLAIM Diesel – Only the brave, Culture magazine (Australia), Me Naiset (Finland), Reykjavik Boulevard (Iceland) and Sinical (International).

 Charity work

-Sara Fabel has been active in participating in fundraising for cancer awareness with T.J.
-Scott in the tub projects, as well as working with Peter Coulson, an Australian internationally awarded fine art photographer.
-Coulsons book In my pants the Book received Australian government funding to aid in fundraising for cancer awareness.
+Sara Fabel has been active in fundraising for cancer awareness with T.J.
+Scott In the Tub projects, as well as working with Peter Coulson, an Australian fine art photographer.
+Coulson's book In My Pants the Book received Australian government funding towards cancer awareness.

-Sara Fabel has been an active in publicly showing her support towards animal rights.
-Fabel has used her social media following in gaining awareness for domestic animal abuse issues such as declawing.
-2015 Sara Fabel was selected as the face of fundraising project to support and fund animal shelters.
+Sara Fabel has used her social media following to promote awareness of domestic animal abuse issues such as declawing.
+In 2015 Sara Fabel was selected as the face of a fundraising project for animal shelters.